Annapurna Base Camp Trek Distance

 This is well reflected after crossing the 2,500-meter altitude, as the body might show altitude sickness.

 For instance, from Ghorepani to Tadapani, it could take a little more than 12 kilometers due to the nature of the gradual incline and altitude gain.
-Similarly, the trek from Deurali to ABC may, in distance, be rather short-7 kilometers due to increased altitude, as one gets closer to ABC, it could feel a bit tiring.
+Similarly, the trek from Deurali to ABC may, in distance, be rather short-7 kilometers due to increased altitude.
+As one gets closer to ABC, it could feel a bit tiring.

 Variation in Terrain and Trail Conditions: